Get out there and feel the dirt!

 It’s free!
 And we may be able to offer help to overcome barriers such as transport and outdoor clothing.
 Sometimes, the young people themselves fund-raise towards the cost of the project.

-We’re currently booking groups, families and individuals in for sessions for the new school term (August 2019) onwards.
+We’re currently booking groups, families and individuals in for sessions for 2020.
 If you’d like to talk to the Glasgow Green Pathways project about sessions for your group, community green space, club or just to ask any questions please use the contact details at the bottom of this page and we’ll get back to you as soon as possible.